Updated in 2016

 - Cost effective: the lower level subscription rates are comparable to the cost of standard web hosting, with a lot more included.

-- Very intuitive content management system: incredibly user-friendly (the best I have seen at this price point).
+- Very intuitive content management system: much more user-friendly than WordPress or most others (at least for non-technical people).
 It is clear that Squarespace developers focus a lot on usability.

 - Basic website statistics are built-in, and conveniently accessed through the same login used for editing the site.